 Currently, about 85% of vanadium is used in the steel industry as a strengthener.
 Various nations are mandating stronger steel rebar in construction and building codes, likely increasing vanadium demand.
 On February 9, 2018, China announced new rebar standards which were implemented in November 2018 and to be phased in over 3 years.

 Vanadium may also play an important new role in electrical storage technology which could substantially increase demand for this metal.
-In lithium-based auto batteries, the use of a vanadium phosphate cathode material can materially increase energy storage and lead to a 20%+ increase in an electric car's travelling range.
-Another potential large-scale use of vanadium is in grid-scale electrical storage of renewable energy - wind, solar and hydro - using re-dox flow batteries.
+A potential large-scale use of vanadium is in grid-scale electrical storage of renewable energy - wind, solar and hydro - using re-dox flow batteries.
 Vanadium re-dox batteries could substantially lower power utilities' capital costs as they allow for electricity to be generated and transmitted in off-peak hours and then stored locally to satisfy the following day's peak power demand.
 New electrical transmission grids are increasingly difficult to get approved and expensive to build.